odpi/specs/ODPi-Runtime.md

 Included Projects
 =================
 This specification covers:
-* Apache Hadoop 2.7, including all maintenance releases.
+* Apache Hadoop® 2.7, including all maintenance releases.
-* Apache Hive.
+* Apache Hive®.

 Maintenance releases indicate bug fix releases connected to the indicated minor release.
 For example, at the time of this writing the Hadoop 2.7 line has two maintenance releases, 2.7.1 and 2.7.2.
 Thus versions 2.7.0, 2.7.1, and 2.7.2 all satisfy this specification.